FrankV01/ai-kit-ui/README.md

 The deployment is done on Digital Ocean.
 Scripts are at:
 `/Users/frankv/GitHub/k8s-sit/k8s-sit/digital-ocean/poems.AppDocker`
+The above is setup.
+Above is a reminder.

 We use docker containers.
 So to deploy a new version, run `send.sh` which builds and sends the container to the